Paused or Frozen Holds

-What is a frozen hold?
+What is a paused or frozen hold?

-You can’t unfreeze a patron hold from Sierra.
+You can’t resume or unfreeze a patron hold from Sierra.
 This has to be done from the patron’s account in the MORE Online Catalog.
 When a patron’s hold is frozen, you’ll see a grayed-out “Not Wanted Before” date when you select the hold from within the patron’s record and choose “Modify Holds.”

-How to freeze holds
+How to pause holds

-How to un-freeze holds
+How to resume holds

-When a patron is ready to receive an item on hold, they must access their account online and “unfreeze” the hold.
+When a patron is ready to receive an item on hold, they must access their account online and “resume” the hold.
 Their hold will then be filled once they are at the top of the holds queue.

-Checking for frozen holds
+Checking for paused holds

 When the item record opens, click on the Bib-Level Hold tab.

-More details about frozen holds
+More details about paused holds

-- Once a hold is 255 days old, it can no longer be frozen.
+- Once a hold is 255 days old, it can no longer be paused.
 Patrons will see a message in their holds display stating “hold is too old to be suspended.”
 This is because of the way the system automatically generates “not before” and “not after” dates for holds.